fusaty/freax/Documentation/kbuild/makefiles.rst

 The top Makefile reads the .config file, which comes from the kernel configuration process.

-The top Makefile is responsible for building two major products: vmlinux (the resident kernel image) and modules (any module files).
+The top Makefile is responsible for building two major products: vmfreax (the resident kernel image) and modules (any module files).
 It builds these goals by recursively descending into the subdirectories of the kernel source tree.